Search

 Nonfiction

-Nonfiction graphic novels, often referred to as graphic memoirs, explore real-life experiences and personal narratives.
+Nonfiction graphic novels, often referred to as graphic memoirs, explore real-life experiences in the world, and personal narratives.
 Some examples include: The 14th Dalai Lama: A Manga Biography, Tetris: The Games People Play, The Complete Maus: A Survivor's Tale, and Smile.

 Fiction

-On the other hand, graphic fiction takes readers on imaginative journeys, offering fantastical tales and fictional narratives.
-Delving into these categories allows readers and creators to explore the vast landscape of graphic novels, each offering its unique storytelling possibilities.
+On the other hand, graphic fiction takes readers on imaginative journeys, offering fantastical tales and fictional narratives just like traditional novels.
+Delving into these categories allows readers and creators to explore the vast landscape of topics, each offering its unique storytelling possibilities.
 Some well known examples include: The Dark Knight Returns, Diary of a Wimpy Kid, and New Kid.

 Why Teach with Graphic Novels?